-- 9.4.1 The Neighbourhood Plan Area contains a rich variety of natural habitats of a local, National, and international importance and the biodiversity of the area must be protected and its protection a priority in any design. - 9.4.2 It is noted that new development will have impacts on biodiversity and the 'Mitigation Hierarchy' in Table 4 is supported.
+9.4.1 The Neighbourhood Plan Area contains a rich variety of natural habitats of a local, National, and international importance and the biodiversity of the area must be protected and its protection a priority in any design.

+9.4.2 It is noted that new development will have impacts on biodiversity and the 'Mitigation Hierarchy' in Table 4 is supported.

-AVOID MINIMISE REMEDIATE COMPENSATE Where possible, habitat damage should be avoided.
-Where possible, habitat damage and loss should be minimised.
-Where possible, any damaged or lost habitat should be restored.
-As a last resort, damaged or lost habitat should be compensated for.
+AVOID MINIMISE REMEDIATE COMPENSATE Where possible, Where possible, Where possible, As a last resort, habitat damage should be avoided. habitat damage and loss should be any damaged or lost habitat should damaged or lost habitat should be minimised. be restored. compensated for.